 Each of the aliens has it’s own little illustrated quirk!

-In celebration of this lovely Christmas Book, we decided to make a fun spaceship craft with its own cute little pom-pom alien!
+In celebration of everything space we decided to make a fun spaceship craft with its own cute little pom-pom alien!

 This craft was a big hit with my two and four years old because you can play with it afterwards when you read the book!